MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-page-weight-optimization.md

 ms.reviewer: sstewart
 search.appverid:
 - MET150
-description: "Learn how to optimize page weight in SharePoint Online modern portal and classic publishing site pages."
+description: "Learn how to optimize page weight in SharePoint Online modern site pages."
 ---

-# Optimize page weight in SharePoint Online modern portal and classic publishing site pages
+# Optimize page weight in SharePoint Online modern site pages

-Both SharePoint Online modern portal pages and classic publishing sites contain serialized code that is required to render page content of the page, including images, text, objects in the content area underneath navigation/command bars and other HTML code that forms the framework of the page.
+SharePoint Online modern site pages contain serialized code that is required to render page content of the page, including images, text, objects in the content area underneath navigation/command bars and other HTML code that forms the framework of the page.
 Page weight is a measurement of this HTML code, and should be limited to ensure optimal page load times.

-This article will help you understand how to reduce page weight in your modern portal and classic publishing site pages.
+This article will help you understand how to reduce page weight in your modern site pages.

 >[!NOTE]
 >For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).